RAF Lossiemouth: Station badge and motto

 RAF Lossiemouth's badge, awarded in May 1974, features a snowy owl facing forwards with expanded wings pointed downwards.
 The owl sits on two crossed claymore swords.
-The snowy owl can be found in Scotland and compared to humans have a well-developed ability to see at night.
-This symbolised the use radar for the airborne early warning mission carried out by No. 8 Squadron which was based at Lossiemouth when the badge was awarded.
+The snowy owl can be found in Scotland, and, unlike humans, it has a well-developed ability to see in low-light conditions.
+This symbolised the use radar for the airborne early warning mission carried out by No. 8 Squadron, which was based at Lossiemouth when the badge was awarded.
 The owl also reflects the wisdom being provided by the Jaguar Operational Conversion Unit at the time.
 The claymores, a type of historic Scottish sword, represent the location of the station in Scotland and the potential for attack.

 The station's motto, Thoir an aire, translates from Scottish Gaelic as "Be careful".

 Community relations and media

 The RAF and local community of Moray enjoy good relations, as demonstrated in 1992 by the station receiving the Freedom of Moray from the then Moray District Council.
-The freedom was granted in recognition of the role RAF Lossiemouth has played in the defence of the nation and in particular, the greatly valued contribution which has been made by the station to the day-to-day life of Moray.
+The freedom was granted in recognition of the role RAF Lossiemouth has played in the defence of the nation and, in particular, the greatly valued contribution which the station has made to the day-to-day life of Moray.
 The connections between RAF Lossiemouth and Moray were further strengthened on the signing of the Armed Forces Covenant between Moray Council, other community partners and the RAF in 2012 and again in 2016.
 The co-operation was recognised in November 2016 when the Ministry of Defence awarded Moray Council an award for its supportive attitude towards the armed forces.
 The RAF contributes to the local community in spending, employment and activities in the wider community.
 In 2010, Highlands and Islands Enterprise wrote that RAF Lossiemouth contributed £90.3m to the local economy and supported 3,370 jobs in Moray.

 The RAF organise the annual charity Lossiemouth Raft Race, in which military and civilian teams race home-made rafts along the River Lossie, adjacent to Lossiemouth's East Beach.
 The race was established in 1976 and is attended by thousands of onlookers.
 A Family and Friends Day also takes place where military families and civilians with connections to the station are invited to a small air-show, held each May.
 The RAF have also provided photo opportunities for aviation enthusiasts during exercises such as Joint Warrior.

 The RAF Lossiemouth station magazine is called the Lossie Lighthouse, in reference to the nearby Covesea Skerries Lighthouse.
 The magazine is distributed to station personnel, their families and the local community.
 It is also available online at the RAF Lossiemouth web page.